healthykitchen101/healthykitchen101.com/vacuum-sealers/reviews/mueller-austria/mueller-vacuum-sealer-mv-1100.md

 ### 8.5 - Control Panel

-Button Type:
+Button Type: Touch-sensitive

-Numberof Buttons:
+Numberof Buttons: 5

-Numberof Modes:
+Numberof Modes: 4

 The Mueller sealer has a control panel with five touch-sensitive buttons.